XeniaGabriela/AESplaytool/README.md

 # AESplaytool
 A simple python script to play with AES Encryption via cmd/shell.
 Base64 encoding is not included.

-All examples will be saved in files in the folder AES_log_files.
+All examples will be saved in the folder AES_log_files.

 Requirements